AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 - **No blind spots:** Review camera fields of view in real time during installation.
 Avoid overly wide angles where humans become tiny blobs.
 - Do not neglect **personal safety** on ladders/hights!
 Make sure someone is available to help you.

+> 🛠️ _Pro tip:_ Use your phone and a PoE tester or temporary injector to preview the stream live while adjusting position.

 Here is a **short video of one of my cams**, just to demonstrate how it's mounted and provide some visual tips:

 <details>